U-Park: A User-Centric Smart Parking Recommendation System for Electric Shared Micromobility Services: Abstract

 \section{Abstract}

-At present, electric shared micromobility services (ESMS) have become an important part of the mobility as a service (MaaS) paradigm for sustainable transportation systems.
-However, current ESMS suffer from critical design issues such as a lack of integration, transparency and user-centric approaches, resulting in high operational costs and poor service quality.
-A key operational challenge in ESMS is related to parking, particularly how to ensure a shared vehicle has a parking space when the user is approaching the destination.
-For instance, our recent study illustrated that up to 12.9\% of shared E-bike users in Dublin, Ireland cannot park their E-bikes properly due to a lack of planning and user-centric guidance \cite{Yan2022}.
-To address this challenge, in this paper we propose U-Park, a user-centric smart parking recommendation system for ESMS aiming at making personalised recommendations to ESMS users by considering a given user’s historical mobility data, current trip trajectory and parking space availability.
-We propose the system architecture, implement it, and evaluate its performance based on a real-world dataset from an Irish-based shared E-bike company, Moby bikes.
-Our results illustrate that U-Park can effectively predict a user’s destination in a shared E-bike system with around 97.33\% accuracy without direct user inputs, and such results can be subsequently used to recommend the best parking station for the user depending on the availability of predicted parking spaces.
-Finally, a blockchain-empowered module is blended to manage various transactions due to its advantage in safety and transparency in this process, including prepays and parking fines.
+Electric Shared Micromobility Services (ESMS) has become a vital element within the Mobility as a Service framework, contributing to sustainable transportation systems.
+However, existing ESMS face notable design challenges such as shortcomings in integration, transparency, and user-centred approaches, resulting in increased operational costs and decreased service quality.
+A key operational issue for ESMS revolves around parking, particularly ensuring the availability of parking spaces as users approach their destinations.
+For instance, a recent study illustrated that nearly 13\% of shared E-Bike users in Dublin, Ireland, encounter difficulties parking their E-Bikes due to inadequate planning and guidance.
+In response, we introduce U-Park, a user-centric smart parking recommendation system designed for ESMS, providing tailored recommendations to users by analysing their historical mobility data, trip trajectory, and parking space availability.
+We present the system architecture, implement it, and evaluate its performance using real-world data from an Irish-based shared E-Bike provider, MOBY Bikes.
+Our results illustrate U-Park's ability to predict a user's destination within a shared E-Bike system, achieving an approximate accuracy rate of over 97.60\%, all without requiring direct user input.
+Experiments have proven that this predictive capability empowers U-Park to suggest the optimal parking station to users based on the availability of predicted parking spaces, improving the probability of obtaining a parking spot by 24.91\% on average and 29.66\% on maximum when parking availability is limited.